 Jurisdiction and choice of law clauses - The UK intends to become a contracting party to the Hague Convention, which covers both jurisdiction and enforcement.
 However, its application is only relevant where there is an exclusive jurisdiction agreement.
 Therefore, it’s sensible to consider whether an agreement contains an exclusive jurisdiction agreement and/or a choice of law clause (and what those provisions say).
 If there is no exclusive jurisdiction or choice of law agreement (or one that is no longer suitable), it would be a good idea to enter into negotiations with the other party aimed at agreeing to vary the contract appropriately.
 If you want to vary a contract, you should ensure you follow the contractual provisions for evidencing the variation.

-Arbitration clauses - If you’re in the process of drafting contracts, you should consider incorporating arbitration agreements into contracts.
+Arbitration clauses - If you’re in the process of drafting contracts, you should incorporate arbitration agreements into contracts.
 These should clearly state the agreed choice of law for arbitration.
 Many observers believe that Brexit will have less of an impact on arbitration but we will have to wait and see how this plays out.

 Will Brexit impact alternative methods of dispute resolution?